karma-coin/karmachain/docs/testnet-validator.md

 # Running a Testnet Validator Node

-This guide describes how you to run validator node on karmachain 2.0 Testnet 1 (TN1).
+This guide walks through how to run a validator node on karmachain 2.0 Testnet 1 (TN1).

 ## Setup